12.11 Coronagraphic Imaging - 50CORON

 When imaging without the coronagraph, the CCD long wavelength halo from the central source is present as well as window reflection ghosts.
 In practice the coronagraph provides substantial additional suppression of the PSF wings, especially at wavelengths >8000 Å, where the halo of light scattered within the CCD itself dominates the far wings of the PSF.
 Observing with the coronagraphic aperture locations in concert with post-processing and the use of multiple spacecraft orientations can further improve contrast by orders of magnitude.
 Figure 12.7, found in the JATIS article by Debes, Ren, & Schneider (2019), shows STIS' contrast performance for point sources in the visible interior to 1 arcsecond using the BAR5 aperture location and classical azimuthal differential imaging (ADI) or Karhunen–Loève Image Projection (KLIP) post processing.
 At distances beyond 6", contrasts of 10–9 are possible with STIS and other coronagraphic aperture locations.
 Due to STIS' broad bandpass, it still retains sensitivity to both stellar and substellar objects.
 For more information see the JATIS article by Debes, Ren, & Schneider (2019), "Pushing the limits of the coronagraphic occulters on Hubble Space Telescope/Space Telescope Imaging Spectrograph".

 Due to the very broad bandpass of the unfiltered STIS CCD, the STIS coronagraphic PSF shape is very strongly dependent on the target's spectral energy distribution.
 When using the coronagraph to look for a point source or a localized structure that is strongly asymmetric (such as an edge-on disk), the best approach is to observe the target star at a minimum of two and preferably three different roll angles, and then compare the images to separate the stellar PSF from the real circumstellar structure.
+Users should note that there are new limitations on roll angles and shedulability with Reduced Gyro Mode, see HST Reduced Gyro Mode Primer for more information.
 When looking for more diffuse or symmetric material, it will be necessary to use a separate comparison star.
-Here it is important to match the colors of the target and comparison star as closely as possible.
+Here it is important to match the colors of the target and comparison star as closely as possible, see August 2023 STAN for information on best practices for picking brightness of the reference star.
 We suggest that all the broadband UVBRI color differences be less then 0.08 magnitudes.
 In either case, it is also essential to compare stars at the same location on the coronagraphic mask.

 Breathing and focus differences will also significantly affect the quality of such a subtraction, but the observer has only limited control over these parameters.
 The best alignment of STIS PSF images tends to occur when comparing images taken in the same part of adjacent orbits.
 When observing the same star at multiple roll angles, it is therefore often useful to do a sequence of adjacent one-orbit visits, each at a different roll angle.
 As large departures from the nominal roll angle can also affect the PSF shape, it may be helpful to keep the roll changes as small as is consistent with the structure to be imaged.
 When observing a separate comparison star, it is best if possible to observe a star in the same part of the sky, during an adjacent orbit, and at the same angle relative to the nominal spacecraft roll, as the observations of the prime target, but remember that picking a comparison star with a good color match must be the first priority.